libp2p/docs/content/en/docs/transports/listen-and-dial.md

 ---
 title: "Listening and Dialing"
+description: "Transports are defined in terms of two core operations, listening and dialing.
+Learn about how peers use both interfaces in libp2p."
 weight: 2
-pre: '<i class="fas fa-fw fa-book"></i> <b> </b>'
-chapter: true
-summary: Transports are defined in terms of two core operations, listening and dialing.
-Learn about how peers use both interfaces in libp2p.
 ---

 Transports are defined in terms of two core operations, **listening** and